 Cobra King Black Wedge

-The Cobra King Black Wedge ranks among the best golf wedges due to its premium construction, low price, and muscle back construction that reduces vibration and enhances feel.
-With three grind options, the King wedge offers a great golf wedge that provides wonderful flexibility and consistency.
+The Cobra King Black Wedge ranks among the best due to its premium construction, low price, and muscle back construction that reduces vibration and enhances feel.
+With three grind options, the King wedge offers a great wedge that provides wonderful flexibility and consistency.

 click to see more